Women and Leadership

 About Peer Mentoring Groups

-P2P (peer-to-peer) is a cohort mentoring opportunity for ILA Women & Leadership community members.
+Peer Mentoring Circles are a cohort mentoring opportunity for ILA Women & Leadership community members.
 The purpose of the program is to help members move through professional growth and challenges using the Mastermind format.
-Masterminds offer brainstorming, collective and creative thinking, peer accountability, and support in a group setting.
+Peer Mentoring Circles offer brainstorming, collective and creative thinking, peer accountability, and support in a group setting.
 Members challenge each other to set and accomplish goals.

 The group requires commitment, confidentiality, willingness to both give and receive advice and ideas, and to support each other with total honesty, respect, and compassion.
-Mastermind group members act as catalysts for growth, devil’s advocates and encouraging colleagues.
+Group members act as catalysts for growth, devil’s advocates and encouraging colleagues.

-Please note: the facilitator is also an active participant in the Mastermind group.
+Please note: the facilitator is also an active participant in the Peer Mentoring Circle.

 The facilitator manages the logistics and sets the tone of the cohort.
 She opens each meeting and sets the agenda.
 The facilitator ensures that ground rules are established, and that all members are equally heard.
 She is the timekeeper, responsible for keeping the meeting on track and ending on time.
 The facilitator is responsible for setting up a communication plan that works best with the group.
 Logistically, the facilitator sends out the video conference link for each meeting (working with ILA if need be).
 The facilitator can also be a resource for the members.